jimweirich/rspec-given/README.md

   * Support for minitest added.

-  * Gems rspec-given and minitest-given both use the core functionality of gem given_core.
+  * Introduced gem given_core to contain the common logic between the RSpec and Minitest versions.
+Both the rspec-given gem and the minitest-given gem have a dependency on given_core.

+  * Natural assertions are now enabled by default.

 * Version 2.4.4